Lame Ducks: Presidents, Amendments, and Sessions

 How the Lame Duck Got Its Name

 The expression originated in 18th-century London.
 It referred to someone who could not pay his loans.
 It also referred to a stockbroker who couldn't pay his losses.
 He had to "waddle out of the alley like a lame duck."
+For that reason, the term lame duck can also refer to anyone who is ineffectual.

-In politics, President Lincoln first used the phrase lame duck when referring to outgoing President Calvin Coolidge.
+In politics, President Abraham Lincoln first used the phrase lame duck when referring to outgoing President Calvin Coolidge.
 He said, "[a] senator or representative out of business is a sort of lame duck.
 He has to be provided for."